CCSC-Robotics-club/.github/Profile/readme.md

-# CCSC Robotics Club
+# Shenzhen Robotics Alliance
 Hello there!
-We are FTC team 19581 and FRC team 5516, "Iron Maple" from Shenzhen China.
-This github organization stores our robot codes for FIRST Robotics, as well as self-developed libraries and utilities used for robotics.
+We are Shenzhen Robotics Alliance, an open organization dedicated to spreading FIRST Robotics Competition in China, founded by Team 5516 "Iron Maple" and Team 6706 "Golem".
+Here you will find FRC Robot Codes used by our team in previous years, utilities helpful to FRC programming as well as tutorials and guides.
+To all schools and students who are interested in FRC, we are happy to help you get started.